-7.3 PROCEDURES AND RECORDS
+7.3 Procedures and Records

 - 7.3.1 Maintain procedures and records for all activities performed for Baxter.
-This will include at a minimum the following processes: - a) Production activities, including inspection/testing. - b) Training and competence - c) Document and record control - d) Data integrity principles - e) Internal Audits - f) Control of Nonconformance, including Field Actions - g) Corrective and Preventive Action (CAPA) to address quality issues and improvement initiatives. - h) Annual Quality Reporting (APQR) for drugs, excipients and API - 7.3.2 Control documents with identification of document approval, distribution, revision, and changes.
-This includes documents of external origin such as Baxter agreements, specifications, and drawings. - 7.3.3 Retain all documents and records associated with the manufacture of the product for Baxter for a minimum period of ten years from the date of manufacture unless otherwise specified and be made available to Baxter upon request in a timely manner.
+This will include at a minimum the following processes: - a) Production activities, including inspection/testing. - b) Training and competence - c) Document and record control - d) Data integrity principles - e) Internal Audits - f) Control of Nonconformance, including Field Actions - g) Corrective and Preventive Action (CAPA) to address quality issues and improvement initiatives. - h) Annual Quality Reporting (APQR) for drugs, excipients and API - 7.3.2 Material identified as non-conforming shall not be reworked and supplied to Baxter as new material without prior written authorization. - 7.3.3 Control documents with identification of document approval, distribution, revision, and changes.
+This includes documents of external origin such as Baxter agreements, specifications, and drawings. - 7.3.4 Retain all documents and records associated with the manufacture of the product for Baxter for a minimum period of ten years from the date of manufacture unless otherwise specified and be made available to Baxter upon request in a timely manner.

-7.4 LEGAL REQUIREMENTS
+7.4 Legal Requirements

-- 7.4.1 Suppliers are expected to understand and comply with all applicable laws, rules, and regulations.
-These include laws covering bribery, the manufacture of medical devices, fraud, and abuse, kickbacks, intellectual property (including patents, copyright, trademarks, and confidentiality), labor and employment laws (including prohibitions against child labor, exploitation of children and forced or involuntary labor), insider trading, antitrust prohibitions, foreign corrupt practices, occupational health and safety, environmental hazards, offering or receiving gratuities and information privacy. - 7.4.2 Baxter suppliers are required to abide by the requirements in: - a) Component specification/s - b) Purchase Order Terms and Conditions (PO Ts&Cs) - 7.4.3 In addition, some suppliers will also be required to abide on one or more agreements, for example: - a) Master Supply or Service Agreement (MSA) - b) Quality Agreement (QA) - c) Non-Disclosure Agreement (NDA) - d) Development Agreement - e) Statements of Work - f) Applicable Privacy documents - 7.4.4 Suppliers need to support regulatory filings, providing, and updating corresponding documentation.
+- 7.4.1 Baxter expects suppliers to understand and comply with all applicable laws, rules, and regulations.
+These include laws covering bribery, the manufacture of medical devices, fraud, and abuse, kickbacks, intellectual property (including patents, copyright, trademarks, and confidentiality), labor and employment laws (including prohibitions against child labor, exploitation of children and forced or involuntary labor), insider trading, antitrust prohibitions, foreign corrupt practices, occupational health and safety, environmental hazards, offering or receiving gratuities and information privacy.

+- 7.4.2 Baxter suppliers are required to abide by the requirements in:

+- a) Component specification/s

+- b) Purchase Order Terms and Conditions (PO Ts&Cs)

+- 7.4.3 In addition, some suppliers will also be required to abide on one or more agreements, for example:

+- a) Master Supply Agreement (MSA)

+- b) Quality Agreement (QA)

+- c) Non-Disclosure Agreement (NDA)

+- d) Development Agreement

+- 7.4.4 Suppliers need to support regulatory filings, providing, and updating corresponding documentation.

+- 7.4.5